zeevmoney/entimport-example/README.md

 go run entgo.io/ent/cmd/ent init
 ```

-Your project should look like this:
+The project should look like this:

 ```
 ├── docker-compose.yaml